Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 ship 30:
 - By NHJ.

+ship 31:
+- By JigglypuffGD.
+- Collab with Dibbj.

 ship 33:
 - By Dibbj.
 - Direct remake, with a more sharp and technological approach.